mirror/xmlrpc-c/trunk/Windows/ReadMeWin32.txt

 diffcfg.bat - compare the headers in windows with the version used in the compile.
 Requires diff.exe to be in the path.

-updcfg.bat - copy the 4 configuration files back to the Windows folder.
+updcfg.bat - copy the 3 manually maintained configuration files back to the Windows folder (for distribution).

 cleawin32.bat - deletes the headers used in the compile.
 That is does the opposite of ConfigureWin32.bat.